MSlomiany/myMatlab/README.md

 This repository contains functions, objects and scripts for Matlab I've created during my studies.
 They are mostly useful for data analysis.
 Most useful and interesting scripts (in my opinion):

-## myISA (function)
+## myISA

+>function

-**[myISA](https://github.com/MSlomiany/myMatlab/blob/main/functions/myISA.m)** - my version of International Standard Atmoshere covering altitude range from 0 to 80 km, as MATLAB built-in fuction works properly only up to 12 km.
+**[`myISA.m`](https://github.com/MSlomiany/myMatlab/blob/main/functions/myISA.m)** - my version of International Standard Atmoshere covering altitude range from 0 to 80 km, as MATLAB built-in fuction works properly only up to 12 km.
 At the time myISA returns only temperature and pressure at given altitude.

+## utility

-## utility (object with static methods)
+>object with static methods

-**[utility](https://github.com/MSlomiany/myMatlab/blob/main/objects/utility.m)** - is an object which allow to change groot settings and helps with formatting figures.
+**[`utility.m`](https://github.com/MSlomiany/myMatlab/blob/main/objects/utility.m)** - is an object which allow to change groot settings and helps with formatting figures.
 I used it a lot as it reduce lines of code needed to create good-loking plots.
 Typical use case:

 Call this static method which clears all workspace and resets Matlab setting to defaults
 ```matlab